- Accident Insurance

 When students are issued tools, minor equipment, and/or equipment, they must sign a Use Agreement agreeing to take responsibility for the item(s) checked out to them.
 A periodic inventory of the checked out items will be made by the instructor.
 That User agreement also contains a statement that the student agrees to pay the College the replacement value of any missing items prior to receiving grades and continued enrollment.

-Food and drinks are available in the Red Bull Grill and elsewhere on campus through vending machines located throughout campus.
-The College is also currently building a College cafeteria that will be located next to the Bookstore in the Student Lounge in Building G. Eating and drinking is not permitted in classrooms, laboratories, the library, or in the DelMastro Auditorium.
+Food and drinks are available in the Campus Bistro located next to the Bookstore in the Student Lounge in Building G. The College also has vending machines located throughout campus.
+Eating and drinking is not permitted in classrooms, laboratories, the library, or in the DelMastro Auditorium.

 Free Speech & Public Assembly on Campus